mas-bandwidth/gafferongames/content/post/snapshot_compression.md

 11 bits per-component gives 33 bits total per-linear velocity.
 Just over 1/3 the original uncompressed size!

 We can do even better than this because most cubes are stationary.
 To take advantage of this we just write a single bit "at rest".
-If this bit is 1, then velocity is known zero and is not sent.
+If this bit is 1, then velocity is implicitly zero and is not sent.
 Otherwise, the compressed velocity follows after the bit (33 bits).
 Cubes at rest now cost just 127 bits, while cubes that are moving cost one bit more than they previously did: 159 + 1 = 160 bits.

 <video controls="controls" width="100%">
 <source src="http://new.gafferongames.com/videos/snapshot_compression_at_rest_flag.mp4" type="video/mp4" />